New Trade Alert for (GDX)

 A GDX long call option can provide the staying power in a potential bullish trend extension.
 More importantly, the maximum risk is the premium paid.

 One major advantage of using long options instead of buying or selling shares is putting up much less money to control 100 shares — that’s the power of leverage.

 Trade Setup: I recommend the GDX January $20.00 Call at $4.00 or less.
-A loss of half of the option premium would trigger a position exit.
+A loss of half of the option premium could trigger a position exit.

 An option play also has staying power with the ability to ride through Ups and Downs that would force most stock traders out of the position.

-The January option has more than three months for bullish development.
+The January option has more than eight months for bullish development.
 This option is like being long for the stock from $20.00 with completely limited risk.
-GDX was last down at the $20.00 discounted level in April.
+GDX was last down at the $20.00 discounted level in December 2016.

 The maximum loss is limited to the $400 or less paid per option contract with the upside potential, on the other hand, unlimited.
-A stop loss is placed at $200 for cash management purposes.
+A stop loss could be placed at $200 for cash management purposes.

 The GDX option trade break even is $24.00 or less at expiration ($20.00 strike plus $4.00 or less option premium).
 That stands just $1 above the current GDX price.

-A run to $28 doubles the GDX option investment with maximum risk of $400 per contact (Stop loss at $200).
+A GDX run to $30 more than doubles the option investment with maximum risk of $40 per contact.